 - Creative – Ex: ‘Podfast’

 - Descriptive – Ex: ‘Start Your Blog Like a Startup’

 - Personal – Ex: ‘The Adam Enfroy Show,’ #AskAdamEnfroy

-If this doesn’t work, you could try out some other ways to name your podcast.
+If this doesn’t work, you could try other ways to name your podcast.

-An appropriate cover photo helps create an image of your brand in the mind of the consumer.
-It has to be communicative, catchy and should uphold the niche of the podcast.
+An appropriate cover photo helps create an image of your brand in the consumer’s mind.

 The good news is that a lot of the covert art specifications are taken care of by podcasting hosting platforms.
 You can also customize them to align with your expectations.

 Begin your podcast with a theme song to captivate the listeners’ interest.